List of tourist attractions in Kozhikode: Craft Village

 Sargaalaya, the art & craft village at Iringal is designed as an initiative to put Kerala's traditional arts & crafts on the tourism trail.
 The craft village is set up on 20 acres of land on the banks of the Moorad River, just 200 meters off Kozhikode – Kannur National Highway near Vatakara.
-The craft village has 27 cottages where, a hundred or even more artisans can work.
+The craft village has 27 cottages where a hundred or more artisans can work.
 Apart from showcasing crafts & craftsmen from across Kerala, Sargaalaya has a Crafts Design & Technology development centre that provides training for craftsmen on the latest techniques of production & encourages innovation in the traditional system.